-The PDF rendering extension renders a report to files that can be opened in Adobe Acrobat and other third-party PDF viewers that support PDF 1.3.
-Although PDF 1.3 is compatible with Adobe Acrobat 4.0 and later versions, Reporting Services supports Adobe Acrobat 6 or later.
+The PDF rendering extension renders Reporting Services paginated reports to files that can be opened in Adobe Acrobat and other third-party PDF viewers that support PDF 1.3.
+Although PDF 1.3 is compatible with Adobe Acrobat 4.0 and later versions, Reporting Services supports Adobe Acrobat 11.0 or later.
 The rendering extension does not require Adobe software to render the report.
 However, PDF viewers such as Adobe Acrobat are required to view or print a report in PDF format.

 The PDF renderer is a physical page renderer and, therefore, has pagination behavior that differs from other renderers such as HTML and Excel.
 This topic provides PDF renderer-specific information and describes exceptions to the rules.

 When possible, the PDF rendering extension embeds the subset of each font that is needed to display the report in the PDF file.
 Fonts that are used in the report must be installed on the report server.
 When the report server generates a report in PDF format, it uses the information stored in the font referenced by the report to create character mappings within the PDF file.
 If the referenced font is not installed on the report server, the resulting PDF file might not contain the correct mappings and might not display correctly when viewed.

 Fonts are embedded in the PDF file when the following conditions apply:

 Font embedding privileges are granted by the font author.
 Installed fonts include a property that indicates whether the font author intends to allow embedding a font in a document.
 If the property value is EMBED_NOEMBEDDING, the font is not embedded in the PDF file.
 For more information, see "TTGetEmbeddingType" on msdn.microsoft.com.